SankThomas/UI-Design-Daily/README.md

 ### Updates

-Check back again for regular updates because I will try to do a component a day for a month or two.
+Check back again for regular updates because I will try to do a component a day.
 The first one I've done today, 9th October 2020, and it is called 'Modal'.
-I've added this in for accountability.

 ### Links to the UI Components